rubenvangenugten/SchemaNLP/README.md

 Before running the script, ensure you have:
 - R and RStudio installed on your computer.
 - GloVe embeddings downloaded (glove.Rdata).
-You can find the .Rdata file on google drive [here](https://drive.google.com/file/d/13huoIUVwwvOMr-pRAAI81hMzBnhL93rF/view)
+You can find the .Rdata file on google drive [here](https://drive.google.com/file/d/13huoIUVwwvOMr-pRAAI81hMzBnhL93rF/view).
+This corresponds to glove.840B.300d.
 - Enough space on your computer for the 3GB download of GloVe

 ### Data Preparation